The political wing of PIANY strengthens your association’s credibility as a serious political force in New York state elections.

 Donor Profile

-John C. Parsons II, CIC CPIA AAI
+John C. Parsons II, CIC, CPIA, AAI

 Q. What is your insurance origin story?